petry078/tech-writing-is-cool/autobiography.md

 Hello, there!
 My name is Guilherme M. Petry, I'm a 25 years old journalist, tech writer, and web developer.
 I'm well involved with information, data, and computers and love it more each day.
 I also do some carpentry with my dad, just for fun.

 Making things with wood is hard work, you have to feel and respect the materials.
-Sometimes the wood is just not ready for it and not gonna work well.
+Sometimes the wood is just not ready for it and will not work well.
 Understanding this helped me a lot, especially when I feel anxious.
 It's nice to feel ready, but necessary to respect yourself when needed.

 I was born in Campo Grande - Mato Grosso do Sul.
 I come from a scientific family.
 My parents are both academic researchers and teachers.
 My father is a chemist and my mother teaches mathematics.
 Well, not anymore, she retired a few years ago.
 My sister is a chemical engineer, she followed the family career and studies the same thing as my father, renewable energy.